AnjaHrydziushka/movie-database-vue/README.md

 # Movie Database App in Vue.js

-:bangbang: Deployed version [HERE](https://hopeful-lalande-c18237.netlify.app/)! :bangbang:
+:bangbang: Deployed version is [HERE](https://hopeful-lalande-c18237.netlify.app/)! :bangbang:

 ## About the app